danurbanowicz/eleventy-netlify-boilerplate/README.md

 Specifically have a look at `.eleventy.js` to see if you want to configure any Eleventy options differently.

-### 3. Install dependencies
+### 3. Install dependencies locally

 ```
-npm install
+npm install @11ty/eleventy
 ```

 ### 4. Edit _data/metadata.json

-This file contains your site title and author details.
+This file contains your site title and author details, and can be used to store any other commonly used site data.

 ### 5. Run Eleventy (builds the site)

 ```
-npx eleventy
+npx @11ty/eleventy
 ```

 Or build automatically when a template changes:
 ```
-npx eleventy --watch
+npx @11ty/eleventy --watch
 ```

 Or in debug mode:
 ```
-DEBUG=* npx eleventy
+DEBUG=* npx @11ty/eleventy
 ```

 ## Bug reports, feature requests, etc

-This is an ongoing project and I welcome contributions.
+This is an ongoing project and I welcome contributions and suggestions!
 Feel free to submit a PR.

 If you need any help with setting up Netlify CMS, you can reach out to the Netlify team in the [Netlify CMS Gitter](https://gitter.im/netlify/netlifycms).